 The only FDA-indexed cGMP* extended-release technology1

 *current Good Manufacturing Practices regulated by the FDA

 Tail Flick and PK Data Prove Efficacy following 1 Dose

-Buprenorphine plasma concentrations were maintained above established levels for analgesia for 3 days in both mice and rats
+Buprenorphine plasma concentrations were maintained above established levels for analgesia for up to 3-days or up to 72-hours in both mice and rats

 Pharmaceutical grade, endotoxin-free